EnigmaCurry/curlbomb/README.md

 ### Put subcommand

-`curlbomb put SOURCE [DEST]`
+    curlbomb put [--exclude=PATTERN] SOURCE [DEST]

 Copies file(s) from the local SOURCE path to the remote DEST path.
 If a directory is specified, all child paths will be copied recursively.

+Exclude patterns can be specified like tar(1)

 ### Get subcommand

-`curlbomb get SOURCE [DEST]`
+    curlbomb get [--exclude=PATTERN] SOURCE [DEST]

 Copies file(s) from the remote SOURCE path to the local DEST path.
 If a directory is specified, all child paths will be copied recursively.

+Exclude patterns can be specified like tar(1)